asseco-voice/laravel-json-authorization/README.md

 This package enables authorization via JSON objects imposed as a scope on each model which can be authorized.

+Package is developed mainly for the purpose of multiple Laravel microservices authorization having in mind to avoiding the additional trips to authorization service.

+This also makes non-auth services self-contained.
+Auth should provide roles (or any other form of authorization), while services should provide limits that are imposed on any of the roles.
+Should auth service ever need to be replaced, the only responsibility is to re-map roles on a new auth service, and role limits will stay intact.

 ## Why this approach?

 This package offers a great flexibility for imposing rights on Eloquent models.